Please note that all these aspects are subject to change in accordance with Ministry of Education (MOE) and/or Health (MOH)

 No, the Coffee Shop is no longer in use.
-However, pupils and parents will be able to use the ‘Pizza Hut’ container for refreshments.
-There will also be outdoor and indoor seating nearby.
+However, pupils and parents will be able to use the Container Cafe for refreshments.
+There is indoor seating nearby.

 The seating area of the former Coffee Shop will be used by the Admissions Department at the present time, whilst adhering to physical distancing guidelines.

 - Will the school shop be open for pupils and parents?